Mysteriza/currencyconverter-mysteriza/README.md

 # Currency Converter Desklet

 A lightweight Cinnamon desklet to display real-time exchange rates for various currencies with a customizable appearance.
-Built for simplicity and functionality, this desklet fetches the latest exchange rates daily using the ExchangeRate-API.
+Built for simplicity and functionality, this desklet fetches the latest exchange rates daily using the OpenExchangeRates.

 ![image](https://github.com/user-attachments/assets/cd9030e7-4096-4e93-afc1-245d88a0b9d1)

 ## Features
 - **Multi-Currency Support**: Choose your base and target currencies (e.g., USD to IDR, EUR to JPY) from a list of popular options.
-- **Real-Time Updates**: Automatically refreshes exchange rates every 24 hours.
+- **Real-Time Updates**: Automatically refreshes exchange rates based on user-selected intervals (1 hour, 6 hours, 12 hours, or 24 hours).
 - **Customizable Appearance**:
   - Adjust desklet width, height, and price font size.
   - Set background color, transparency, and border radius.